rubo77/Lalumo/dev/plan.md

   - [x] "your_referral_code"
   - [x] "referred_by"
   - [x] "referral_info"
-- [x] Extract all user-facing strings from referrals.html (lines 1-92) and add to strings.xml (both English and German)
+- [x] Extract all user-facing strings from referrals.html (lines 1-92) and add them to strings.xml (both English and German)
 - [x] List all untranslated user-facing strings still present in JavaScript code (systematic scan and list)
   - [x] Initial alert/confirm messages found
   - [x] Complete systematic listing of all untranslated JS strings